samithcsachi/Air-Quality-Health-Alert-System/README.md

 Using a synthetic dataset reduces the ability to make real-time or near-real-time predictions and limits responsiveness to sudden pollution events.

 - Limited Range of Prediction:
-The model predicts only a narrow AQI range, underestimating extreme high or low pollution levels critical for health alerts.
+The model predicts only a narrow AQI range, underestimating extremely high or low pollution levels critical for health alerts.

 - MAPE Issues :
-MAPE issues need to handled more efficiently
+MAPE issues need to be handled more efficiently

 - Dashboard-Based Alerting without Real-Time Updates:
 Without an API integrating live data updates, the alert system may have latency—alerts rely on batch updates, not continuous streaming data.

-Below are the things which can be done to improve the model.
+Below are the things that can be done to improve the model.
 - Adding more features.
 - Use more advanced modeling techniques.
-- Use real time API data source
+- Use real-time API data source